BashCo/RunTheNumbers/README.md

 # RunTheNumbers
  audit the total bitcoin supply at future block height using your full node

 This is a very simple script that runs in the command line.
 It's intended to be easy enough to use that anyone with a Bitcoin node can participate without having extensive technical knowledge, but you do need a full node such as Bitcoin Core to participate.
+Currently this script also relies on Python to parse the data it recieves from your node.

 If you are a Windows user, the process requires extra steps because this script is designed for Linux and Mac operating systems.

 ### Linux/MacOS users